 Sadly, this problem isn’t restricted only to the Centennial State.
 Hard-to-understand websites with poor user-experience design are rampant in the healthcare community.
-From hospitals to health plans, consumers must brace themselves when going online where they are faced with antiquated interfaces and uncomfortable user experiences.
+From hospitals to health plans, consumers must brace themselves when going online where they are faced with antiquated interfaces and uncomfortable online user experiences.

 Healthcare isn’t the only industry afflicted with poor user experience.
 But the stakes are higher.
-Inferior healthcare website design can lead to consumers making bad health decisions or, worse yet, no decision at all.
+Inferior healthcare website design can lead to consumers making poor healthcare decisions or, worse yet, no decision at all.

-It appears that healthcare companies may not care that their websites are difficult to understand.
+It appears that healthcare companies might not care that their websites are difficult to understand.
 Nor do they seem to grasp how difficult it is to make a reasoned choice when presented with dozens of baffling options.
 You will have trouble finding sleek, intuitive health websites that delight users with an amazing experience.